I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_pipe_information.md

 </tr>
 </table>

-`PipeHandle`

-Specifies an opaque handle to the bulk or interrupt pipe.
-The host controller driver returns this handle when the client driver selects the device configuration with a URB of type URB_FUNCTION_SELECT_CONFIGURATION or when the client driver changes the settings for an interface with a URB of type URB_FUNCTION_SELECT_INTERFACE.

-`PipeType`

-Specifies what type of transfers this pipe uses.
-These values are defined in the <a href="..\usb\ne-usb-_usbd_pipe_type.md">USBD_PIPE_TYPE</a> enumeration.

 ## Remarks
 This structure contains information for an endpoint, retrieved from the device's interface descriptor.
 For an explanation of how to obtain the information in <b>USBD_PIPE_INFORMATION</b> from the interface descriptor, see <a href="https://msdn.microsoft.com/library/windows/hardware/gg615081">How to Select a Configuration for a USB Device</a>.